-Doctor experience: letting someone else into the doc-pat relationship, new clinical decisions, sharing risk, picking up pieces
+Doctor experience: letting someone else into the doc-pat relationship, new clinical decisions, sharing risk, picking up pieces wellbeing for the people of Southwark

 Patient experience: some loved the attention, others were confused by the duplication.

 Equity - moving onto next practice - how to do?
 Tailoring next steps of the development work